 - Total Insurance Balance: Displays the total amount owed that is listed in the Insurance Portion.
 Like patient portion, this should equal all the amounts in the Insurance portion column added together.

-- Total Billing A/R: This is the total unpaid balance for all accounts, whether in Insurance or Patient portion.
+- Accounts Receivable: This is the total unpaid balance for all accounts, whether in Insurance or Patient portion.
 If you have the "Show Pending Write Offs" option enabled, the Expected A/R (actual A/R minus Pending Write-Offs) will be displayed in green.

 - Total Unapplied Balance: This amount reflects any unapplied patient payments, insurance payments, or negative adjustments.
 If there are any unapplied bulk payments, it will be noted here.
 This should match the total on the Unapplied (Credit) Balance report, assuming you have all providers selected for each, and no date range on the Unapplied report. if you filter by provider, the reports will not match, as the unapplied report filters based on the provider listed in the payment/negative adjustment window, and the A/R report filters based on the provider in the account window.